 Exercise RegularlyRegular exercise strengthens the heart and lungs and keeps them functioning properly.
 “We suggest that you exercise moderately for 30 minutes most days of the week.
 A brisk walk can be enough,” said Sinclair.
 “Multiple shorter periods of moderate exercise per day equivalent to at least 30 minutes work as well.
 However, one brisk walk may be enough.”

-Take Steps to Lose Excess WeightCarrying extra weight strains the heart.
+Lose Excess WeightCarrying extra weight strains the heart.
 Fortunately, losing only a few pounds can often make a big difference.
 “Studies have shown that losing just five to ten percent of your current weight can lessen the risk of heart disease significantly, lower your blood pressure and cholesterol levels and even reverse some health issues altogether,” said Sinclair.
 To lose pounds, try eating smaller portions, substitute fruit and vegetables for high-fat, high-sugar snacks, and get moderate exercise most days of the week.
 If you need help with weight loss, talk with your doctor about options for you.

 While short-term stress is normal, long-term stress can harm the heart.
 “When we are under stress, the hormone cortisol is released in the body.
 Increased levels of cortisol can lead to increased heart rate, blood pressure, blood sugar, sleep problems and weight gain – all risk factors for heart disease,” said Sinclair.
 Explore ways to decrease your stress, such as deep breathing practices, mindfulness techniques and calming exercise like yoga, meditation or tai-chi.